PLAYING SHAKESPEARE WITH DEUTSCHE BANK FAQS.

 We aim to create a culture and environment in which everyone’s experience at Shakespeare’s Globe is welcoming, safe, and enjoyable.
 We ask that you provide us with as much information as possible about the access need/s (and how they are accommodated at school) during the application process, so that we can facilitate your visit accordingly.

-We have the following accessible performances available for Romeo and Juliet:
+We have the following accessible performances available for Macbeth:

-• Integrated British Sign Language and Captioned: Friday 22 March, 2pm (for schools offered free tickets) and Thursday 26 March, 2pm (for schools offered subsidised tickets)
+• Integrated British Sign Language and Captioned: Monday 31 March, 2pm and Wednesday 2 April, 2pm

 • We have wheelchair spaces available for each performance, subject to availability

-During schools’ performances, we take a more relaxed view of Front of House etiquette, including an open-door policy so that students can come and go as they please.
+During schools’ performances, we operate an open-door policy so that attendees can come and go as they please.
+All students under the age of 18 must be accompanied by an adult at all times while on the Shakespeare’s Globe site, including when entering and exiting the theatre.
 We can offer familiarisation visits for those who benefit from seeing the theatres before the day of the performance.
 A visual story will be available to download near the time, which includes information about the production and your visit to our site.
 There are ear defenders available in different sizes to borrow from the Welcome Desk in the main foyer.

 We will do our best to ensure that all individuals with access requirements requiring seating that are made known to us are given seated tickets, but this does not guarantee that the remainder of the group will be seated as well.